bloodyKnuckles/patchdom/README.md

 ### library modifications

+* `virtual-dom`:
+  - `vtree/diff.js` ln:12, added call to npm package `he`.
+  - `vtree/diff.js` ln:66, added `he.decode` to text comparison, in order to skip HTML entities that when decoded are the same.
-* `virtual-dom`: `vtree/diff-props.js` ln:20, added function check and comparision excluding whitespace, to minimize diff patch.
+  - `vtree/diff-props.js` ln:20, added function check and comparision excluding whitespace, to minimize diff patch.
 * `vdom-as-json`:
   - `lib/fromJson.js` ln:25, added function as string check and `eval`ing string to return to function.
   - `lib/toJson.js` ln:109, added function check and converting to string type.